 The cassava plant naturally produces some toxic chemical substances (linamarin and small amounts of lotaustralin) which during digestion get converted to cyanide.
 Cyanide is very toxic to humans and causes severe health problems.

-The lethal effect of this toxins is proportional to the body weight.
+The lethal effect of these toxins is proportional to the body weight.
 For this reason, children are more susceptible to cassava poisoning than adults.

 Sweet cassava roots are safe to eat if they’re peeled and cooked thoroughly.
 Bitter cassava roots however require more processing than the sweet variety to reduce cyanide levels.